Azure/azure-managedapp-samples/1-contribution-guide/README.md

 # Azure Managed Application samples

 This repository contains all currently available Azure Managed Application samples contributed by the community.
-A The following information is relevant to get started with contributing to this repository.
+The following information is relevant to get started with contributing to this repository.

 + [**Contribution guide**](/1-contribution-guide/README.md#contribution-guide).
 Describes the minimal guidelines for contributing.
 + [**Best practices**](/1-contribution-guide/best-practices.md#best-practices).
 Best practices for improving the quality of Azure Managed Application design.